-If you use your physical home to earn money, any improvements made to the part of the home you do business in may qualify as federal tax deductions.
-One way to save on home renovation costs is to make home improvements at the time of purchase.
+But don't worry, there are still ways to save on home renovation costs.
+One way is to make home improvements at the time of purchase.
 If the mortgage you take out to buy a home includes additional money to make renovations, the cost of purchasing the home includes this amount.
-Although your home improvements may not qualify for a tax deduction, Steber recommended keeping detailed records of your expenses related to any home improvement.
+You may also be able to deduct home improvement costs if you use your physical home to earn money.

+It's important to thoroughly document any tax-deductible home improvements you make along the way so you can get the most out of your money when the time comes.
+Always talk to a tax professional before researching your project to see if it may affect your tax liabilities.
 Several types of home improvement projects may be eligible for a tax write-off, but ultimately, it all depends on the type of remodel you're completing and whether it's classified as a repair or improvement.
 Home improvements made for home-based business, energy saving purposes, and medical accommodations can be deducted from federal taxes in the same tax year in which you spend them.